 While the process for forming a mainland company is relatively straightforward, it requires attention to detail and adherence to UAE legal and regulatory requirements.
 Here are the typical steps involved:

 The first step is determining the business activity you wish to pursue.
 The UAE government categorizes business activities under various licenses, including trading, professional, and industrial.
-Understanding the appropriate category is crucial, as it will determine the required documents and the business's legal structure.
+Understanding the appropriate category is important, as it will determine the required documents and the business’s legal structure.

 In the UAE mainland, businesses can operate under various legal structures, including:

-- Limited Liability Company (LLC): The UAE hubs.
+Limited Liability Company (LLC): The UAE hubs.

-- Sole Proprietorship: A business owned and operated by a single individual.
+Sole Proprietorship: A business owned and operated by a single individual.

-- Civil Company: A structure typically used by professionals such as doctors, lawyers, and accountants.
+Civil Company: A structure typically used by professionals such as doctors, lawyers, and accountants.

-- Branch Office: A foreign company can establish a branch office in the UAE to conduct business in the local market.
+Branch Office: A foreign company can establish a branch office in the UAE to conduct business in the local market.

 Many business types may require a UAE national sponsor or partner, especially in specific sectors.
 In an LLC, the local sponsor generally holds 51% of the company’s shares, but the foreign investor retains complete control over operations and profits through a contractual agreement.
 However, recent reforms now allow 100% foreign ownership in many sectors, making the need for a local sponsor optional for certain business activities.